 Related Article: US Work Visas

 US Temporary Work Visas

-The average time for a US temporary visa to process is 5-7 months but depends on which work visa you are applying for and how many work visa applications are before yours.
-Before COVID-19 shutdowns, the USCIS processed work permit applications within 90 days, but a growing backlog.
+The average time for a US temporary visa to process can take anywhere from 3 weeks to 4 months depending on which work visa you are applying for and how many work visa applications are before yours.

 Related Article: US Immigration Application Backlog: What to Expect

 Being the most long-term US visa, you can expect the processing time for permanent residence to be more lengthy than most other visas.
 According to USCIS, an application for permanent residence (Form I-485) will take anywhere from 6 months to 33 months to process depending on a few factors.
 There is an annual limit to the number of green cards available to each country.
 This means, applicants from countries with fewer green card applicants usually have a much shorter waiting time compared to those from countries with a large number of applicants